-A push for normalcy; industries, nations test the waters
+In push for normalcy, industries, nations test the waters

 MARKETS:

-— World stock markets and the price of oil rose on Tuesday as more countries eased restrictions on business and public life, raising hopes for a recovery from a historic economic plunge.
+— Stocks rallied worldwide on Tuesday as more countries relaxed restrictions on businesses, raising hopes for a recovery from the historic plunge sweeping the global economy.